Thomas Sanders (entertainer): Vine and Sanders Shorts

-Thomas Sanders made his debut on Vine as "Foster Dawg", named after his first dog, Foster, on April 14, 2013.
+Thomas Sanders made his debut on Vine on April 14, 2013, as "Foster Dawg", named after his first dog, Foster.
 An impression of Stewie Griffin from Family Guy in a drive-thru was his first Vine to go viral, leading to continued success on the app.
 He later rebranded his channel to "Thomas Sanders".
 His channel reached 1 million followers on Vine in October 2013.
 His biggest success on Vine was the Narrating People's Lives series, also known as Storytime, where he approached random strangers, comically narrated everyday activities they were doing, and showed their reaction.
 Other Vine series he is known for are Disney Pranks with Friends, Pokémon Pranks, Misleading Compliments, and Shoutout Sunday, among others.
 By April 2015, Sanders' Vine account had over 5 million followers, which made Thomas Sanders the 17th most followed Viner at the time.